ChicoState/PantryNET/CONTRIBUTOR.md

 We want to create a system to manage the inventory of a food pantry, as well as generate reports about the pantry's activities.
 We need to design a website that manages the information.

+## This file is for:

+- Project owners - Deepali Patil, Diksha Pande
+- Project consumers - users who want to build off the project to create their own project for the Pantry Food Management.

+# Details of Classes

 Our project keeps track of all the details of the Pantry activities.
 Details of classes are as below:

 1. Staff